Project

 • Your plan for modeling and solving the problem: what is the state space, what is the action space, what are the observations, and what algorithms might you use?

-• Submit this to me via email
+• Submit this to me via email.
+Only one submission per group is required.

 4.2 Report: